OCA/account-analytic/purchase_analytic_distribution/README.rst

 Usage
 =====

-After creating an analytic distribution, create a sale order and you can add an analytic distribution to every sale order line, to distribute amount line to several analytic accounts.
+After creating an analytic distribution, create a purchase order and you can add an analytic distribution to every sale order line, to distribute amount line to several analytic accounts.